metalcode-eu/gnu-debugger/README.md

 # GNU source level debugger for Visual Studio Code

-This extension for Visual Studo Code enables debugging of bare metal C/C++ programs for Arm Cortex processors.
+This extension for Visual Studo Code enables debugging of bare metal C/C++ programs for microcontrollers.
 The extension implements the Visual Studio Code debug adaptor for Arm embedded processors.
 This extension is suited for macOS, Linux and Window.